google/knative-gcp/DEVELOPMENT.md

 ## Iterating

-As you make changes to the code-base, there are two special cases to be aware of(If you run under macOS, you may need to upgrade your bash version on macOS since macOS comes with bash version 3 which is quite limiting and lack features need to run the following two scripts):
+As you make changes to the code-base, there are two cases to be aware of(If you run under macOS, you may need to upgrade your bash version on macOS since macOS comes with bash version 3 which is quite limiting and lack features need to run the following two scripts):